★ BEST INVESTING TOOLS COMPARISON ★

 Is Investing.com or Value Investors Club (VIC) better for day trading?

-Investing.com includes a stock screener for finding investment ideas.
-Value Investors Club (VIC) focuses on other analytical tools.
+Investing.com has a stock screener for surfacing ideas; Value Investors Club (VIC) doesn't, and focuses its energy elsewhere.

 Can I track my portfolio with Investing.com or Value Investors Club (VIC)?